dewi-alliance/hotspot-manufacturers/template.md

 * How long have you been in business?
 * What kind of products have you created?
 * How many have you sold?
-* What brought you to Helium etc?
+* What brought you to Helium?

 ## Product Information (required)
 * What is this product's model name or model number?